- 1.2K

 1000 Steps Beach Saltwater Pools

-Laguna’s secret saltwater pools are not so secret.
+Laguna’s secret saltwater pools are not so hidden.
 Every travel site, big and small, blogs, YouTubers, social media, Snapchat, Instagram, and Twitter have posted about them.
 However, if you are an adventurer, you want to add 1000-step “secret saltwater pools” to your bucket list.

 Sherman Gardens Corona Del Mar